Before around 1940, almost every Speculative Fiction

 - Freefall has a lot of fun with this, since developing AI sentience is a major theme.
 Most robots are partially Three Laws because with full First Law above Second they ignore orders while acting For Your Own Good.
 What Bowman Wolves and robots get are "not quite laws".

 - Notably, since neither Sam nor Florence are actually human, the Laws don't apply to them, so the ship's AI regularly tries to maim or kill Sam, and the security system will always let a human in when asked, since their orders take priority over Florence's (she once circumvented this by claiming currently it's unsafe inside).
-Helix sticks with Sam because he wouldn't be allowed to hit a human with a stick.
+Helix stays with Sam because he wouldn't be allowed to hit a human with a stick.
 There are also many jokes involving unintended interpretations of the Laws.

 - Crowning Moment of Funny when the ship spends a entire strip calculating if should obey a order, and when realizes it has to obey... it is relieved because it doesn't actually have freewill.